Theoretix/Asynx/README.md

 Asynx
 ===========

-Asynx is an asynchronous, non-deterministic, multithreaded implementation of Bitcoin Cash client software.
+Asynx is an asynchronous, non-deterministic, multithreaded implementation of Bitcoin SV client software.

-What is Bitcoin Cash?
+What is Bitcoin SV?
 ---------------------

-[Bitcoin Cash](https://www.bitcoincash.org/) is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+[Bitcoin SV](https://bitcoinsv.io/) is the original Bitcoin.
+It is a currency that enables instant payments to anyone, anywhere in the world.
 It uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bitcoin Cash is a descendant of Bitcoin.
-It became a separate currency from the version supported by Bitcoin Core when the two split on August 1, 2017.
-Bitcoin Cash and the Bitcoin Core version of Bitcoin share the same transaction history up until the split.
+Bitcoin SV (Satoshi Vision) restores the original protocol and economic system, allowing it to remain safely stable whilst enabling massive scaling.

 What is Asynx?
 --------------------

-Asynx is the name of open-source software which enables the use of Bitcoin Cash.
+Asynx is the name of open-source software which enables the use of Bitcoin SV.

-The source code was originally based on the [Bitcoin SV](https://bitcoinsv.io) software project.
+The source code was originally based on the [Bitcoin SV](https://bitcoinsv.io) v0.1.0 alpha software project and is parallel developed to enable massive scaling.

 License
 -------